-Each students’ association and the committees of each NUS Scotland liberation campaign may submit up to three motions, each of which must be submitted under a separate policy heading within one of the policy zones – Access, Funding and Student Support; Education; and Communities - and must have the approval of the constituent member’s policy-making body, such as student council, an executive meeting or an all student vote.
+Each students’ association and the committees of each NUS Scotland liberation campaign may submit up to three proposals, each of which must be submitted under a separate policy heading within one of the policy zones – Access, Funding and Student Support; Education; and Communities - and must have the approval of the constituent member’s policy-making body, such as student council, an executive meeting or an all student vote.
 In addition, each students' association can submit up to three Amendments to the Rules.

 We would ask that only Presidents or General Managers make this request for each constituent member in the interest of security and simplicity.